“I love you” she/he/they said. What did she/he/they mean?

 So what is Pure Love?
 Is Pure Love identical with God?
 Do we Love Purely to the degree we are in tune with God?
 What is God?

 Human knowledge about the Absolute Reality is necessarily limited.
 We are finite; It isn’t.
 But even imperfect and ultimately indescribable whole-being insight into what is really going on and what really matters would be very useful.
+We’ll talk a little about methods for gaining whole-being insight into Pure Love in a moment, but first a quick sketch of human and how it relates to Pure Love.

-So how do we gain whole-being insight into Pure Love?
+How do we gain whole-being insight into Pure Love?
 How do we orientate our feeling/thinking/acting towards Pure Love so that we flow more and more coherently off of Pure Love into lives that are more and more effectively and joyfully kind?

 Traditionally, wisdom seekers pray, meditate, practice loving kindness, study inspired texts, and join a faith community where they work with others to better meet their individual and shared spiritual goals.
 That approach has worked for many people for many years.
 But obviously, not all dogmas are created equal, and even within a religious group, some practitioners clearly gain more insight into the essential Truth than others; and there are also many examples of people not particularly affiliated with any religion — perhaps even inclined to disbelieve in God and any metaphysical Reality — who still manage a fundamentally sound grasp of the underlying Reality, the proof being that they live aware honest joyful effective kind.